bioinfo-pf-curie/nf-CRISPR/docs/usage.md

 You can change the output director using the `--outdir/-w` options.

 ## Main arguments

-### `-profile`
-Use this parameter to choose a configuration profile.
-Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

-If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

-* `conda`
-    * A generic configuration profile to be used with [conda](https://conda.io/docs/)
-    * Pulls most software from [Bioconda](https://bioconda.github.io/)
-* `singularity`
-    * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/) images
-* `toolPaths`
-    * A generic profile that use a path where all tools are expected to be installed.
-This path is set in the `toolPaths.conf` file.
-* `cluster`
-    * Submit the jobs to the cluster instead of running them locally
-* `test`
-    * A profile with a complete configuration for automated testing
-    * Includes links to test data so needs no other parameters

 ### `--reads`
 Use this to specify the location of your input FastQ files.
 For example: